GluuFederation/docs-ce-prod/3.0.1/source/installation-guide/install.md

 ## Install Gluu Server Package

-!!!
-Note
 Installation of the Gluu server will be done under `/root`.
 The Gluu Server will create its file system under `/root/` and will be installed under `/opt`.
 File size and [minimum requirements](../installation-guide/index.md) remain the same as the host.

 ### Ubuntu Server 14.04.x